 3. Click the Create Kubernetes Cluster button in the Rancher on Bare Metal Cloud tile.

-4. Choose a location for your server and give it a name and description on the Create a Cluster page.
-Then click Next.
+5. Choose a location for your server and give it a name and description on the Create a Rancher Management Cluster page.

 The Welcome to Rancher dialogue appears.

-Note: For a comprehensive tutorial on setting up a Rancher cluster on Bare Metal Cloud, read Using Rancher to Deploy Kubernetes Clusters on BMC.
+Note: For a comprehensive tutorial on setting up a Rancher cluster on Bare Metal Cloud, read Using Rancher to Deploy Kubernetes Clusters in BMC.

 Deploy Your App in Rancher